The Role of CMPs in Europe's Green Infrastructure Goals

 Europe is at the forefront of sustainable development, and its regulatory framework reflects this.
 The EU's Environmental Impact Assessment (EIA) Directive mandates that large-scale infrastructure projects, including new roads, must undergo a thorough environmental assessment.
 These assessments require a detailed description of a project's potential significant effects on the environment, including its impact on air, water, soil, and biodiversity.

-In response to these directives, road construction companies are increasingly embracing sustainable practices.
-This includes using low-carbon materials, such as recycled asphalt and pozzolanic cement, which significantly reduces CO₂ emissions.
-Projects are incorporating smart solutions such as solar-powered streetlights and energy-generating road surfaces to reduce operational energy consumption.
-The goal is to move beyond simply complying with regulations and to actively pursue a circular economy approach, where waste is minimised and resources are reused.
+In response to these directives, road construction companies are steadily adopting more sustainable practices.
+This includes the use of low-carbon materials, such as recycled asphalt and pozzolanic cement, which help lower CO₂ emissions.
+In this context, Stattus Technology supports digital construction initiatives that align material selection and project execution with sustainability goals.
+Projects are also integrating smart solutions like solar-powered streetlights and energy-generating road surfaces to reduce operational energy consumption.
+The broader objective is to move beyond regulatory compliance and advance a circular economy model, where waste is minimised and resources are efficiently reused.

 The Role of Construction Management Platforms